JulianR0/monstermod-redo/README.md

 Alternatively, you can "remove" the outdated library to force HLDS to use the libstdc++ provided by the linux distro, which is generally more up to date.
 You might need to install GCC/G++ on the operating system if it doesn't work.

+## Known Bugs

+There are a few bugs that to this day I'm unable to find out why it happens:

+- Human Grunts are completely unable to reload their weapons.
+As a workaround, infinite ammo has been given to them.

+- Male Assassins share the same AI as HGrunts, so their ammo problem is still a thing, and the same workaround is used.

+- Shock Troopers have it worst.
+They also share HGrunts AI code, and despite them automatically increasing their "bullets", they just eventually stop firing.
+Worse, taking cover is absolutely broken, and remain completely frozen in place when it happens.

+Any hint that helps me fix these issues are greatly appreciated.

 ## Milestones

 Attempting to recreate everything in one go is a daunting task.